BetterBlood/DAI-PW1/README.md

 - This tool will overwrite any existing file matching the name.

 ## Examples
+Any path variables can be written with or without quotation mark.
+The latter only if there is no space in it.

+Relative paths can be written with or without the leading "./"

 ### Help
 To call the application and show the help :